JetBrains/Qodana/topics/visualstudio.md

 containing such problems.

-The upper part of the **Qodana Analysis** panel contains buttons that let you refresh and close the report, as well as group problems ba various metrics.
+The upper part of the **Qodana Analysis** panel contains buttons that let you refresh and close the report, as well as group problems by various categories.
+Here, you can use the **Show Preview** button for viewing code fragments in the **Qodana Analysis** panel.